-However, Japan has concerns because the amendment enacted for implementation will not be enforced until April 1, 2020, and there are doubts about whether or not Brazil's new preferential taxation measures for ICT equipment and semiconductors that were adopted through the amendment are consistent with the WTO Agreements.
-Therefore, Japan will continue watching and confirming immediate correction of measures which were found to be inconsistent with the WTO agreements, as agreement, and two countries would continue the discussion.
+However, Japan has concerns because the amendment enacted for implementation is not enforced, and there are doubts about whether or not Brazil's new preferential taxation measures for ICT equipment and semiconductors that were adopted through the amendment are consistent with the WTO Agreements.
+Therefore, Japan will continue watching and confirming immediate correction of measures which were found to be inconsistent with the WTO agreements, as well as collecting information regarding the implementation status of Brazil.